shukieshah/arXived/README.md

+See arXived live in action [here](https://shukieshah.github.io/arXived).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+to install all the necessary dependencies required by the app.

+Then, you may run:

 ### `npm start`